Users can send requests to the API to run jobs and schedules programmatically.

 Provide the Integrate URL, Integrate Job ID, and API Key.

-Choose your code format and copy and paste the code into the Powershell Command-line window.
+Choose your code format and copy your code.

 This request will display a list of schedules for a Job in Loome Integrate.